thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

 - ``X.*`` - each component on selected pipeline *X*
 - ``X.Y`` - component on pipeline *X* with id *Y*

-Trace level changes works in the same order as options given in a command line, and a new set overwrites old values.
+Trace level changes work in the same order as options given in a command line, and a new set overwrites old values.
 It allows you to easily enable verbose logs only for selected components and keep the lowest possible log level (critical) for others, as shown in the following example:

    sof-logger -l ldc_file -t -Fcritical=* -Fverbose="dai*, volume1.1"

 A similar example may be prepared for components on a particular pipeline:

-   sof-loggerr -l ldc_file -t -Fc=* -Fv=*1.*
+   sof-logger -l ldc_file -t -Fc=* -Fv=*1.*

 .. note::
   To track a verbose message, select the "Trace verbose" option under the "Trace" menu from the firmware build.

 Active trace filters are stored in the firmware runtime memory, so after a firmware restart (such as after power gating in sleep mode) filters settings will be reset.

 Consider disabling power gating during your debug session by entering the following: